antonfirsov/docs/docs/fundamentals/networking/telemetry/tracing.md

 ## Collecting System.Net traces

-At the [lowest level](../../../core/diagnostics/distributed-tracing-collection-walkthroughs#collect-traces-using-custom-logic), trace collection is supported via the <xref:System.Diagnostics.ActivitySource.AddActivityListener%2A> method that can be used register <xref:System.Diagnostics.ActivityListener> objects containing user-defined logic.
+At the [lowest level](../../../core/diagnostics/distributed-tracing-collection-walkthroughs#collect-traces-using-custom-logic), trace collection is supported via the <xref:System.Diagnostics.ActivitySource.AddActivityListener%2A> method that can be used to register <xref:System.Diagnostics.ActivityListener> objects containing user-defined logic.

 However, as an application developer, you would likely prefer to rely on the rich ecosystem built upon the features provided by the [OpenTelemetry .NET SDK](https://opentelemetry.io/docs/languages/net/) to collect, export and monitor traces.
 - To get a fundamental understanding on trace collection with OTel, see our guide on [collecting traces using OpenTelemetry](../../../core/diagnostics/distributed-tracing-collection-walkthroughs#collect-traces-using-opentelemetry).
-- For **production-time** trace collection and monitoring, you can use OpenTelemetry with [Prometheus, Grafana, and Jaeger](../../../core/diagnostics/observability-prgrja-example.md) or [Azure Monitor and Application Insights](../../../core/diagnostics/observability-applicationinsights.md).
+- For **production-time** trace collection and monitoring, you can use OpenTelemetry with [Prometheus, Grafana, and Jaeger](../../../core/diagnostics/observability-prgrja-example.md) or with [Azure Monitor and Application Insights](../../../core/diagnostics/observability-applicationinsights.md).
 However, these tools are quite complex, and may be inconvenient to use at development time.
 - For **development-time** trace collection and monitoring, we recommend to use [.NET Aspire](/dotnet/aspire/get-started/aspire-overview) which provides a simple, but extensible way to kickstart distributed tracing in your application and to diagnose issues locally.

 ### Collecting traces with .NET Aspire